naveedh-ros/rti-project/README.md

 # rti-project
-RTI community robotics project simulating a smart factory using ROS2 &amp; Gazebo Built by a community of robotics learners from across India
+RTI community robotics project simulating a smart factory warehouse using ROS2 &amp; Gazebo Built by a community of robotics learners from across India

 ## Features